lemoncodes237/chefs-dream/README.md

 Resourcepack created by masterliv531

 ## License
-The required resource pack utilizes some textures from the Croptopia mod under the MIT License.
+The required resource pack utilizes some textures from the Croptopia mod and Farmer's Delight mod under the MIT License.